-Run by long-established British expat Dawn, Bon Island Restaurant is a stunning exotic getaway from Phuket’s west coast hustle and bustle.
-Featuring a large, open-sided dining area, a few bamboo-and-thatch salas, and many beach chairs displayed in between Pandanus pines and coconut trees on an approximately 3,500sqm plot of land, Bon Island Restaurant can comfortably accommodate up to 150 guests and is normally open every day, all year round, from 10:00 - 17:00.
+Run by a long-established British expat named Dawn, Bon Island Restaurant is a stunning exotic getaway from the hustle and bustle of Phuket’s west coast.
+Featuring a large open-sided dining area, a few bamboo-and-thatch salas and many beach chairs between Pandanus pines and coconut trees, Bon Island Restaurant can comfortably accommodate up to 150 guests on its 3,500-sq-m plot of land.
+It's normally open every day, all year round, from 10am to 5pm.
 Only bad weather can force the restaurant to stay closed.

-Bon Island Restaurant serves all the classics of Thai cuisine, from tom yam goong (spicy soup with prawns) at 280 baht to fried or steamed fish with garlic pepper or tamarind sauce or curry powder at 370 baht, plus a good choice of international favourites (available in high season, from November to April only) such as sandwiches - prawn and salad at 280 baht, chicken and salad at 240 baht, to name just a few - chicken with French fries at 240 baht, and more.
-The restaurant also has a few cocktails such as Mai Tai and Pina Colada, rated at 180/200 baht.
+Bon Island Restaurant serves all the classics of Thai cuisine, from tom yam goong (spicy soup with prawns) at about 280 baht to fried or steamed fish with garlic pepper or tamarind sauce or curry powder at 370 baht.
+There's also a choice of international favourites (available in high season, from November to April only) such as sandwiches, chicken with French fries, and more.
+The restaurant also has a few cocktails such as Mai Tai and Pina Colada.

-About 1.2km at its longest and 500m at its widest, Koh Bon is a rather small piece of land, yet that hosts a great variety of wildlife.
-Apart from the hermit and other crabs mentioned above, the island features many Monitor Water Lizards, local birds, and insects.
-This inland wildlife, plus all the marine life that abounds off its coasts - more specifically off its southwestern coast, which hosts a good snorkelling spot – make Bon Island a great and easily accessible getaway from Phuket.
+About 1.2 km at its longest and 500 metres at its widest, Koh Bon is a rather small piece of land, yet it hosts a great variety of wildlife.
+Apart from hermit and other crabs, the island features many monitor lizards, local birds, and insects.
+This wildlife, plus all the marine life that abounds off its coasts (especially the southwestern coast, which is a good snorkelling spot) make Bon Island a great and easily accessible getaway from Phuket.

-Long Beach belongs to the Evason Resort’s owners (the resort, located in Rawai, closed down in 2012) and features semi-abandoned structures (spa, bar, restaurant).
-Since the closure of Evason Resort, there have been many rumours announcing the re-opening of Long Beach, which nowadays is only used by professional wedding photography companies to immortalise the special day of many couples in this splendid setting.
+Long Beach belongs to the Evason Resort’s owners (the resort, located in Rawai, closed down in 2012) and features semi-abandoned structures (the old spa, bar and restaurant).
+Since the closure of Evason Resort, there have been many rumours announcing the re-opening of Long Beach, which is now only used by professional wedding photography companies.
 As yet, nothing has been made official.

 Koh Bon Island